What to look for in a Kindergarten.

 The program will include group times, both indoors and outdoors.
 The groups may include all the children or just a few children and may involve a parent who is participating in the program.
 The group will include things like: stories and poetry, playing with musical instruments, dancing and singing, dramatisation and acting, and sharing important happenings with others.

-Parents are a very important part of any pre-school program and should feel welcome to participate and contribute at all times.
+Parents are a very important part of any preschool program and should feel welcome to participate and contribute at all times.
 Parent participation is more than preparing the morning tea; it is about sharing in the education of all the children.
-The Early Childhood Educator will help the parents to become actively involved in the day to day program of the pre-school.
+The Early Childhood Teacher will help the parents to become actively involved in the day to day program of the preschool.

 Active parent involvement in your child's preschool years will have a positive benefit for both your child and your family.